David-Manniche/TheMarket/readme.txt

-    => 043585 - when category is requested then message needs to be different => 043602 - Blank print preview is there for order on detail page => 043603 - seller invoice print> only logo is listing
+    => 043585 - when category is requested then message needs to be different => 043602 - Blank print preview is there for order on detail page => 043603 - seller invoice print> only logo is listing => 043610 - Buyer >> when we try to become a seller then some error is there.

 Enhancements:
     => Tax module upgrade